aceinnolab/Inkycal/docsource/about.md

 them up.
 Several built-in modules help you stay organised by:
 * providing the weather forecast for the full week or next few hours
 * getting the latest news from ATOM/RSS feeds
-* showing your iCalendar agenda, which may be syncronised with your phone
+* showing your iCalendar agenda, which may be synchronised with your phone
 * showing a monthly Calendar which may also show events synced with Google etc.
 * fetch some jokes form the web to help you smile :)